Pension Frequently Asked Questions

 If you are vested, your beneficiary will receive a one-time lump sum benefit.
 Generally, your beneficiary will receive $1,000 per Pension Credit you have earned, up to a maximum of 30 credits.
 For members who do not have 500 or more hours at the $1.70 (May 1995), the lump sum benefit would be $500 per Pension Credit with a maximum of 25 credits.

-The Ohio Laborers Benefits policy is to not tell anyone (including members) who is listed as beneficiaries.
+Only members can call to hear who are listed as beneficiaries.
 If you are unsure whom you have listed as beneficiaries, please complete a new Enrollment/Beneficiary Card, which you can do online through your MemberXG account.
 If you have been married for at least one year, your spouse is automatically your beneficiary for pension benefits.
+It’s important to add or update your beneficiary to ensure your plan assets go to the people you intend.
+Even if you have a will, if you haven’t designated a beneficiary, plan rules will determine who receives your assets.